NahumTadesse/SWEPROJECT/Project_Deliverables/docs/implmentationLang.md

 # Implementation Language

-## Java
+## Java 22
-Our project ShoeVault will be mainly built using Java.
+Our project ShoeVault will be mainly built using Java 22.

 - **Why Java?**
   Java is a really strong language for backend development, especially when paired with Spring Boot.